Fliplet/fliplet-cli/docs/Event-emitter.md

-# Sending events to Fliplet Studio or the parent component
+# Sending events between components

 Components interfaces can send events to Fliplet Studio using a event emitter bus provided with the `fliplet-core` dependency.